kyma-project/busola/docs/extensibility/form-widgets.md

 - **group** - API group used for all requests.
 Not provided for native Kubernetes resources.
 - **version** - _[required]_ API version used for all requests.
 - **scope** - either `namespace` or `cluster`.
 When set to `cluster`, namespaced resources are fetched from all Namespaces.
 Defaults to `cluster`.
-- **namespace** - namespace to fetch resources from.
-Used only when scope is `namespace` and resources need to be fetched from a specific namespace.
-Defaults to active namespace when omitted.
+- **namespace** - Namespace to fetch resources from.
+Used only when scope is `namespace` and resources need to be fetched from a specific Namespace.
+Defaults to the active Namespace when omitted.

 #### Example